 [tunnellj, janvik]@cwu.edu

-Abstract—To produce a high-quality software release, sufficient time should be allowed for testing and fixing defects.
-Otherwise, there is a risk of a slip in the schedule and/or the quality.
-A time series model is presented that uses historical project information to predict the number of future defects, given the number of future features and improvements completed.
+Abstract—A time series model is presented that uses historical project information to predict the number of future defects, given the number of future features and improvements completed.
 This would allow hypothetical release plans to be compared by assessing their predicted impact on testing and defect-fixing time.
 We selected the VARX time series model as a reasonable approach.
 The accuracy of the model appeared low for a single dataset, but the error was found to be normally distributed.

 Keywords-software defect prediction; quality assurance; release planning; time series model;